clp-research/deep_disfluency/README.md

 If you use this option, in any code you use make sure this folder is on your python path.

-After you have done the following you should now have installed deep_disfluency into the python distribution.
+After you have done the above you should now have installed deep_disfluency into the python distribution, or be able to path to this folder.
 Then, if you just want to use the tagger off-the-shelf see the usage in `demos/demo.py` or the notebook `demos/demo.ipynb`.

 ### Use with live ASR ###